Convenience Store Woman: A Novel

 NoveList provides detailed suggestions for other authors you might want to read if you enjoyed this book.
 Suggestions are based on recommendations from librarians and other contributors.

-These authors' works have the appeal factors character-driven, and they have the subjects "asian people," "east asian people," and "interpersonal relations"; include the identity "asian"; and characters that are "introspective characters."
+These authors' works have the subjects "asian people," "east asian people," and "alienation"; and include the identity "asian."

-These authors' works have the genres "literary fiction" and "psychological fiction"; the subjects "asian people," "east asian people," and "alienation"; include the identity "asian"; and characters that are "sympathetic characters."
+These authors' works have the appeal factors stylistically complex and own voices, and they have the genres "literary fiction" and "psychological fiction"; the subjects "asian people," "east asian people," and "alienation"; and include the identity "asian."

 These authors' works have the appeal factors offbeat, witty, and own voices, and they have the genres "literary fiction" and "psychological fiction"; the subjects "asian people" and "east asian people"; and include the identity "asian."